cjnaz/cjnfuncs/configman.md

  - Config file loading and reloading - `loadconfig()`
  - Loading config data from strings and dictionaries - `read_string()`, `read_dict()`
  - Getting values from the loaded config, with defaults and fallback - `getcfg()`
- - Programmatically modifiying the config file content - `modify_configfile()`
+ - Programmatically modifying the config file content - `modify_configfile()`
  - Getting instance status - `__repr__()`, `section()`, `dump()`

-See the loadconfig() documentation for details on config file formatting and rules.
+See the loadconfig() documentation for details on config file syntax and rules.

 ### Instantiation parameters
 `config_file` (Path or str, default None)